FoxNest Veterinary Hospital

 While it's true that I only see appointments, officially, for about 5 hours a day, understand that I also spend about about 5-7 hours a day doing surgery and taking care of sick patients.
 Not to mention the time spent mowing lawns, fixing equipment, keeping up with ordering drugs, running a busy business, returning a hundred phone calls a week, collecting from dead beats, and most frustrating of all...trying to understand and comply with the impossible to clearly understand paper-work demands of our government; OSHA, Radiology Safety, FDA, SC-FDA, The Narcotics Inspection People, State Unemployment, State Sales Tax, State Labor Regulators, and the various Federal and State Licensing Boards.

 Whew.
 Luckily I have lots of help, but still, there are only so many hours in a day.

-My thanks though to my hard working family and Staff, Dr Ryan Dunagin, and especially office manager Miss Bonnie Chait or all this would be truly impossible.
+My thanks though to my hard working family and Staff, Dr Ryan Dunagin, Dr Trent Hunnicutt, and especially our office managers Miss Bonnie Chait & Miss Sarah Fletcher or all this would be truly impossible.